phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Remember that globals are not cleared after every request.
 If you need to reset them for every new request (likely), then you need to put such a procedure into ``RINIT()``.

-.. todo: Add a chapter about globals management and ZTS
+.. note:: Global scope management is explained into :doc:`a dedicated  chapter <globals_management>`.

 Globals termination: GSHUTDOWN()
 --------------------------------